 Workstation and data storage system for controlling the BPS 2000 OBIS.

-Fluorescence that glows in the colors of the rainbow upon application of UV light.
+Fluorescence that glows in rainbow colors under ultraviolet light.

 Remote Application Management of applications as per GlobalPlatform.